Disclaimer: As a Chewy and Amazon affiliate, I earn from qualifying purchases. This does not impact our reviews and comparisons.

 Do you have an overweight cat that can’t lose weight?

-A dechonk helps cats live a longer and healthier life, reducing the risk of diabetes and mobility issues.
+A dechonk helps cats live a longer and healthier life.
+It improves mobility.

-The goal of this website is to help cat owners learn more about taking care of their cats.
+I am a cat enthusiast and independent researcher.
 I am not a veterinarian and I recommend seeking the advice of a vet for any further questions.
 This article is not intended as a replacement for medical advice.

 1. Find out if if your cat is overweight

-Your cat should have a little fat around the ribs but their abdomen should not distend.
+Your cat should have a little fat around the ribs.
 A tad pudgy…but not too much.

 Keep in mind: